awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-what-is.md

 + Amazon EBS
 + Amazon RDS
 + Elastic Load Balancing: Application Load Balancer and Classic Load Balancer \(all target instances of these load balancers are identified and configured\)\.
-+ Amazon EC2 Auto Scaling groups: AWS Auto Scaling \(Auto Scaling groups are dynamically configured for all target instances; if your application scales up, CloudWatch Application Insights automatically configure the new instances\)\.
-Auto Scaling groups are not supported for CloudFormation\-based Resource Groups\.
++ Amazon EC2 Auto Scaling groups: AWS Auto Scaling \(Auto Scaling groups are dynamically configured for all target instances; if your application scales up, CloudWatch Application Insights automatically configures the new instances\)\.
+Auto Scaling groups are not supported for CloudFormation stack\-based resource groups\.
 + AWS Lambda
 + Amazon Simple Queue Service \(Amazon SQS\)
 + Amazon DynamoDB table